Xinyi-Lai/Covid19PolicyHelper/README.md

 2. Geographic and demographic predictors are more useful and more important than we used to think.

-Surprisingly, variables such as total population--instead of population density--and lattitude/longitude appear statistically significant as predictors in the models predicting transmission rate of the virus, while variables that seems intuitively important, such as population density, medical resource and policy information, did not seem to help as much.
+Surprisingly, variables such as *total population*--instead of *population density*--and *lattitude/longitude* appear statistically significant as predictors in the models predicting *transmission rate* of the virus, while variables that seems intuitively important, such as *population density*, *medical resource* and *policy information*, did not seem to help as much.
 At first glance this does not seem to make sense, and we guess that this could mostly be becuase of the poor quality of the data in some columns, especially columns relating to the state policies.
 However, this still reminds us that some envinronmental data could be unexpectedly important in the development of a pandemic, and policy makers should be aware of that.

 ### Challenges we ran into